arendst/Tasmota/README.md

-New driver created for heating control (xdrv_39_heating.ino), acts as a thermostat (temperature currently to be sent via MQTT).
-Tested with heating floor systems (Fußbodenheizung).
-I have created initially this as a LUA script running in Domoticz on a Raspberry Pi to control floor heating valves using Qubino relays.
-I have ported this to a Tasmota driver embedding the functionality in the relays.
-This driver has been successfully tested with a shelly 1PM.
-The controller offers 3 controlling strategies (Hybrid, Rampup and PI) as well as time planning (3 diff. temp. each weekday).

-TODO´s Heating:
-- Implement diagnostics (max. power, timing, etc...)
-- Extend to N possible independently controlled outputs, test with Sonoff 4CH Pro
-- Reduce types by coding of temperatures for heating plan (f.i. for temperatures use 6 bit for whole part and 2 for decimal allowing steps of .0, .025, 0.5 and .75 degrees
-- Support internal temperature sensors as well (DS18B20), not just MQTT
-- Check between heating controllers auxiliary variables that can be integrated
-- Evaluate use of tasmota rules instead of internal heating plan scheduler
-- Evaluate integration of simple 2 point controller with hysteresis

 ![Tasmota logo](/tools/logo/TASMOTA_FullLogo_Vector.svg)

 Alternative firmware for [ESP8266](https://en.wikipedia.org/wiki/ESP8266) based devices with **easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX**.